 Be sure to check road conditions before you travel and during your visit to ensure the areas you want to visit are open.

 Blue Ridge Parkway road closure information is available on the National Park Service website on a detailed list of Parkway sections, noting whether they are closed, open or ungated.
 That list, which is updated daily, can be found here.

 Many factors affect the removal of ice and snow, such as extreme temperatures, lack of sunlight in constantly shaded areas, or thawing and refreezing on bridges.
 This may cause some sections to be closed for extended periods in the winter.
 These sections are only opened when they are safe for travel.

 Some sections of the Parkway cannot be gated and closed, and visitors should exercise extreme caution when traveling in these areas during the winter.
-It is important to observe all signs, and information posted on the Real-Time Road Closure Map.
+It is important to observe all signs and information posted on the NPS website.
 In certain severe circumstances, sections may be closed to all traffic – including hikers, bicyclists and skiers.

 A small section of the Blue Ridge Parkway near Roanoke, Virginia is open after temporary repairs were completed to mitigate a small slope failure.
 The Parkway has reopened from Milepost 115.5 (Explore Park entrance) to Milepost 121.4 (U.S. Hwy 220).
 Park visitors and drivers in this section should anticipate a shifted lane alignment, warning signs, new pavement markings and a regulatory speed reduction to 35 mph.